hasanmoudud/geocompr/main.md

 ] and a growing number of actively developed packages which are designed to work in harmony with **sf** (Table \@ref(tab:revdep)).

 Table: (\#tab:revdep)The top 5 most downloaded packages that depend on sf, in terms of average number of downloads per day over the previous month.
-As of 2018-05-01 there are 71 packages which import sf.
+As of 2018-05-09 there are 71 packages which import sf.

 package    Downloads
 --------  ----------
-plotly          2118
+plotly          2179
-raster          1986
+raster          2060
-spData          1498
+spData          1698
-spdep           1225
+leaflet         1200
-leaflet         1117
+spdep           1179

 ## The history of R-spatial